csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 array_object[1]["artist"] // returns "Funkadelic"
 ```

 Understanding data types is very important as you work with D3.
 Often times, your data will look like objects inside of an array.
-For instance, if you're working with a CSV file, D3 will convert that file into an array with each row in the spreadsheet being it's own object inside of the array.
+For instance, if you're working with a CSV file, D3 will convert it into an array with each row in the spreadsheet being it's own object inside of that array.

 ### 7. If, else statements
 * This will run certain pieces of code based on a condition or conditions.
 Code that doesn't fit this condition or conditions will be ignored.
 These always end in an else statement, which is ran if none of the conditions are met.